-If you'd like to see a larger representation of what your selected photo will look like with a filter's styles, click on the Quick View Browser icon in the category's title bar.
+If you'd like to see a larger representation of what your selected photo will look like with a filter's styles, click on the Quick View Browser icon in the category's title bar (see the following page for a representation of the Quick View Browser).
 That will display a window over the entire Photo RAW interface with all of the presets in that category.
 (Press the Escape key to close the Quick View Browser.)